 They exhibited diminished indication of seriousness, per a recent report in "The Journal of Nutrition."

-Green tea-sustained rats also had lower inflammatory cytokine interleukin (IL)—17 levels, contributing to the lessened immune system inflammatory response.
+Green tea-sustained rats also had lower interleukin (IL) —17 levels, contributing to a reduced immune system inflammatory response.

 Green tea for the Skin and Hair